 - In warm-ups, he would purposely miss his first shot on net wide right.

 - Following warm-ups, he would drink beverages in a particular order: diet Coke, water, Gatorade and another diet Coke.

 Sidney Crosby, the Perfectionist

-When I say, perfectionist, it is not a reference to his game on the ice, but to Crosby’s superstition with his hockey sticks.
+When I say perfectionist, it is not a reference to his game on the ice but Crosby’s superstition with his hockey sticks.

 With his sticks, each must be cut to a specific length and taped in a specific way.
 Once they are taped, no one can touch them, and if they do, Crosby is forced to fully re-tape the stick, feeling that the stick will not perform as it should unless handled by him alone.

 Crosby’s other superstition is not calling his mother on game days.
 The three times he has done so have resulted in three significant injuries; a dislocated shoulder, broken foot, and shattered teeth.

 One of the best-known superstitions in NHL history is the choice teams face after winning either the Eastern or Western Conference Finals.
 Presented with either the Prince of Wales Trophy or Clarence S. Campbell Bowl, the winning team will have to decide whether to touch the trophy in receiving it or not touch it.

-A ridiculous superstition, it is the belief of players that receiving or touching the Conference Trophy is a bad omen and decreases a team’s chances of winning the Stanley Cup.
-Yet throughout NHL history, this seems to not be the case, as teams which chose to touch a conference trophy tend to go on to win the Stanley Cup approximately 50% of the time.
+A ridiculous superstition, players believe that receiving or touching the Conference Trophy is a bad omen and decreases a team’s chances of winning the Stanley Cup.
+Yet throughout NHL history, this seems not to be the case, as teams that chose to touch a conference trophy tend to go on to win the Stanley Cup approximately 50% of the time.

-In 2008, Crosby and the Pittsburgh Penguins elected to not touch the Prince of Wales Trophy and went on to lose in the Stanley Cup Finals.
-A year later, Crosby chose to pick up the Trophy and the Penguins went on to win the Stanley Cup.
+In 2008, Crosby and the Pittsburgh Penguins elected not to touch the Prince of Wales Trophy and lost in the Stanley Cup Final.
+A year later, Crosby chose to pick up the Trophy, and the Penguins went on to win the Stanley Cup.

 Other Odd Hockey Superstitions: